telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/grid-mvvm-web-service-crud.md

 ---
 title: Use CRUD Operations when Grid Is Bound through MVVM
-page_title: Use CRUD Operations when Grid Is Bound through MVVM | Kendo UI Grid Widget
+page_title: Use CRUD Operations when Grid Is Bound through MVVM | Kendo UI Grid
 description: "Learn how to use CRUD operations in Kendo UI Grid that is bound through MVVM."
 slug: howto_use_crud_operationswith_mvvmbound_grid
 ---